nesfit/ICS/Lectures/Lecture_02/PITCHME.md

 +++
 ### Finalizer
-* Runs on instance that is no more referenced before is garbage collected
+* Runs on an instance of an object when it is referenced no more before the garbage collection
 * `override`s `System.Object`'s method `Finalize()`

 ```C#